Cloud Security Protocols

 1. Fathom Your Cloud Service Provider undertakes the Shared Cloud Security Responsibility:

 Most firms have not seen the responsibilities of cloud data security protocols being undertaken by their cloud provider before finally entering into any such agreement with them.
-This is known as the model of shared responsibility, and it is visible in most cloud providers’ advertisement; thus seeming quite straightforward, but most firms are apparently confused about this aspect.
+It is known as the model of shared responsibility, and it is visible in most cloud providers’ advertisements, thus seeming quite straightforward.
+Still, most firms are confused about this aspect.
 The initiation in this regard must be done by understanding this shared-security model existing between companies and their cloud service providers.
-Cloud providers would secure the cloud, but companies have to secure what is there on their cloud.
+Cloud providers would secure the cloud, but companies have to ensure what is there on their cloud.